STYLE

 Have grandma’s vintage scarf?
 Keep it.
 That scratchy sequin top from 2012?
 Toss it.
 A capsule wardrobe isn’t about minimalism; it’s about intentionality.

-Build a Spring Capsule Wardrobe From 25 Pieces
+Build a Capsule Wardrobe From 25 Pieces

 I have made a list of what your spring capsule wardrobe should contain.

 From the given 25 pieces, you can create an endless number of old-money style outfits.
-As an inspiration, here is the capsule wardrobe of @stilebymariana.

 1. A striped crew neck sweater